 The Brotherhood's Constitution requires that proper books of accounts are kept, true and complete accounts are maintained and audited annually by a registered company auditor, and the financial statements and the auditors' report are laid before the Annual General Meeting.
 In order that monthly management and annual accounts represent best practice and are of the highest standard, the Brotherhood complies with all applicable accounting standards and guidelines.
-The Brotherhood's external auditors are KPMG.
-In addition, the Brotherhood engaged Pitcher Partners for internal audit services, during the period.
+The Brotherhood's external auditors are KPMG and internal auditors are Pitcher Partners.

-7 Events subsequent to reporting date
+Events subsequent to reporting date